The Voice (American TV series) season 18: Episode 3 (March 2)

+Among this episode's auditionees was Samantha Howell, who previously competed on the seventeenth season of American Idol.

 Episode 4 (March 9)

 Episode 5 (March 16)

 The Coaches performed "Jealous" at the start of the show.

+Among this episode's auditionees were Brittney Allen, who previously competed on the tenth season of America's Got Talent, and Kailey Abel, who previously competed on the fifteenth season of American Idol.

-The Battles
+Battles

-The Battle Rounds started on March 23.
+The battles started on March 23.
 The advisors for this round were Dua Lipa for Team Kelly, Joe and Kevin Jonas for Team Nick, Ella Mai for Team Legend, and Bebe Rexha for Team Blake.
 The coaches can steal one losing artist from other coaches and save one losing artist on their team.
 However, the team coach may only hit their button to save an artist after it is clear that no other coach is going to steal the artist.
-Artists who win their battle or are stolen by another coach advance to the Knockout Rounds.
+Artists who win their battle or are stolen by another coach advance to the knockouts.